"Are we there yet, cripple?" asked a man wearing chainmail armor that jingled like a folk song.

 Franz set his back against the tree and looked at the flame.
 His mind reeled from the events of the last day.
 The shadowy trees around them appeared to almost bend down towards him, aiming to make him sleep a final, endless dream.
 He fell asleep, moments after thinking he couldn't possibly rest in such a dire situation.

-A wink of rest later, the Phantom called out.
+A wink of sleep later, the Phantom called out.
 "Get up.
 Dawn is here, and you've rested enough.
 From now on, I will take the lead.
 Your job is to not fall asleep while that thing drags you."

 Franz blinked his eyes and opened his mouth to ask a question, but the armor cut him off by standing up on its own.
 The Phantom was exuding the power he called grace, and the armor followed with the eagerness of a street dog about to receive scraps.
 Franz tried to pull away or move on his own, but the armor did not budge.
 The Phantom took a step, and so did it.
 The complete loss of autonomy ticked off Franz much more than he expected.
 He tried to do as instructed last night and remember his encounter with the light.
 His body relaxed and grew a little bit lighter.
 The power he was able to generate was nowhere near what he had managed last night, and so the armor did not react, did not relent, and, most odd of all, did not feed.
 Franz suspected the Phantom knew he wouldn't be able to generate enough grace and be travel-ready, so that's why he created this grace leash to string him along.
 Gritting his teeth and swallowing the barbed words he was about to speak, Franz let himself be pulled forward.